7 Mistakes to Avoid in SSO Implementation and Management

 Trying to Develop an In-House SSO Solution

-Some companies try to create their own SSO solution.
+Some companies try to create their own SSO solution in SSO implementation and management .
 The thinking is that they can have one created that perfectly meets all of their unique needs.
 However, this is not always a good idea.
 For one, unless you have someone on staff that you can spare to do it, you will have to hire an outside company.
 Not only that, but if it is not developed properly, you will end up with errors and glitches that could end up leaving your company at risk.
 Choosing a professional developer with experience using SSO will make a huge difference.

 Complacency Towards Cyber Security

 After implementing SSO, it can be natural to think that you are as secure as you are going to get.
 However, while you will have a powerful deterrent, you and your employees can’t let your guards down.
 Hackers are constantly trying new ways to access data from all types of organizations around the world.
 If you are being complacent, you may not be able to maneuver quickly when there is a threat.
 You must plan for this eventuality, and continue to develop a culture of security in your company.

 Complacency might be the worst enemy of your cyber security efforts.
 Everyone, from leadership on down, might stop being diligent because they think that a cyber attack could never happen to them.
 However, everyone who uses the internet for work purposes is at risk, no matter what types of security safeguards there are.
 Cyber security is a team effort, and everyone must be committed to helping keep your data secure.